 If you’re applying for a government-backed loan, you can't avoid CAIVRS.
 But if you apply for another kind of mortgage, the lender won’t run a CAIVRS search.
 Keep in mind, though, that late mortgage payments, foreclosures, and student loan defaults are typically shown on your credit reports, which a conventional lender will use when deciding whether to loan you money.
 (Learn when you can get other types of mortgages, like conventional loans, after a foreclosure.)

-If you need help clearing up a CAIVRS mistake because an identity thief used your personal information to get a new loan and then defaulted, consider talking to an identity theft attorney.
+If you need help clearing up a CAIVRS mistake because an identity thief used your personal information to get a new loan and then defaulted, consider talking to a consumer protection or identity theft attorney.
 If you have questions about foreclosure, consider talking to a foreclosure attorney.